DGNNFlow: A Streaming Dataflow Architecture for Real-Time Edge-based Dynamic GNN Inference in HL-LHC Trigger Systems: Experiments and Evaluation

 \subsection{Dataset and Baselines}

 We used DELPHES framework~\cite{Delphes} to simulate HL-LHC proton-proton collision events, generating test dataset of 16K graphs as direct inputs of L1DeepMETv2.
 For baselines, we measured performance on CPU (Intel Xeon Gold 6226R) and GPU (NVIDIA RTX A6000) under two software (SW) variants: Baseline SW version as PyTorch model and Optimized SW version, which utilizes \verb|torch.compile| \cite{TorchCompile} with Just-In-Time compilation of PyTorch code for kernel optimization.
-To fairly target real-time per-graph inference, we used batch size of 1.
-However, we also evaluated GPU micro-batching with sizes 1 to 16 to understand amortized latency per graph against DGNNFlow.
+For GPU, we evaluated batching with sizes from 1 to 8 to understand latency per graph against DGNNFlow.
+It is important to note that due to HL-LHC trigger system's event-triggered nature (with 1 input graph event at a time) and the real-time constraint, \textbf{only E2E (end-to-end) latency with batch size 1} should be used for final evaluation.